 But it is hard to scrape a living from the dry, wind-blown landscape.
 Repeated attempts to farm, ranch or mine by Spanish colonists and American pioneers have failed to stake a permanent claim at white sands.
 The U.S. government has found a use, however—as a distant, isolated, barely inhabited place to develop and test long-range weapons.
 The northern end of the White Sands Missile Range holds the “Trinity Site,” where the first atomic bomb was detonated in tests on July 16, 1945.
 The Army tests rockets there to this day, with many successful spacecraft having flown first above these white dunes.

 Most recreation at White Sands is for day use only, as the environment is unrelentingly harsh.
-Facilities in the park were built by the Civilian Conservation Corps in the 1930s, graceful stone picnic shelters that remind us of the great legacy of conservation that grew from the Great Depression.
+Facilities in the park were built by the Civilian Conservation Corps in the 1930s, graceful stone picnic shelters that remind us of the great legacy of conservation that grew from the Great Depression (learn more about the CCC here).
 A favorite outdoor activity is sand-dune sledding, with inexpensive saucer sleds for sale in the park gift shop—it is great fun (I’ve done it!).
 From an initial annual visitation of 12,000 in 1933, now more than half a million visitors enjoy the park every year.

 Block, Melissa, and Elissa Nadworny.
 2017.
 Photos: The cream, Sculpted dunes Of White Sands National Monument.
 NPR special series: Our Land.
 April 9, 2017.
 Available at: https://www.npr.org/2017/04/09/520874659/photos-the-creamy-sculpted-dunes-of-white-sands-national-monument.
 Accessed January 17, 2018.